 Have you heard of Bitcoin?

-It’s almost a rhetorical question at this point, since Bitcoin is rapidly gaining popularity and is endlessly discussed in the media.
+It’s almost a rhetorical question at this point.
+Bitcoin continues to gain mainstream popularity and is discussed constantly in the media.
 However, that doesn’t mean everyone understands what it is.

-In fact, most people don’t, mainly due to the technical nature of the underlying technology, which can be really intimidating.
+In fact, most people don’t.
+The nature of the technology on which Bitcoin operates – the blockchain – can be too intimidating.

-Our aim in this guide is to explain the nitty gritty concepts relating to blockchain and Bitcoin in an easy-to-grasp manner.
-This is going to be a long guide, so we broke it down into digestible sections.
+This guide will explain the nitty-gritty concepts relating to blockchain and Bitcoin in an easy-to-understand manner.
+It’s a long read, so we broke it down into digestible sections.

 The concept of Bitcoin and blockchain includes a lot of specific terms.
 For quick definitions, you can reference this glossary.